Approximated-Inc/nextjs-custom-domains/README.md

 #### Use the "base url" for that tenant

-When you are making requests, linking pages, or linking to assets, you need to be sure to use that clients subdomain.
+When you are making requests, linking pages, or linking to assets, you need to be sure to use that clients custom domain.

 #### Loop through all your "clients" and render their sites

-You would need to change your build step to loop through each client/subdomain in order to render their version of the site.
+You would need to change your build step to loop through each client/custom domain in order to render their version of the site.
 Consider these steps:

-1. Fetch the list of all the subdomains
+1. Fetch the list of all the custom domains
-2. For each subdomain, create an `.env` specifically for them
+2. For each custom domain, create an `.env` specifically for them
 3. Run `npm run build`
 4. Deploy that static output
 5. Repeat for each client

 There are a lot of variables to consider with this setup.
 So it is difficult to create a demo that could handle all the variants that your app may have.

-Another challenge with this approach is that it is not aware of the new subdomains being added to your account.
-So you would need to make sure that this entire build loop is run when new subdomains are added - making this approach even more complicated.
+Another challenge with this approach is that it is not aware of the new custom domains being added to your account.
+So you would need to make sure that this entire build loop is run when new custom domains are added - making this approach even more complicated.

 Ideally, you can use server-side rendering to conditionally handle the requests to your app.
 This means using middleware, `getServerSideProps`, or the app router with React Server Components.